Commanvil/commanvil.github.io/posts/chattography.md

 what about casual? well in this form u just use lowercase and abbv. on just about anything (I still recommend you to use uppercase on 'i').
 Also, when chatting casually, try to avoid writing in sentences.. but if you do, that's absolutely fine as well.
-Now, there are some other things to keep in mind.
+Now, let's look at some punctuation that can be used in expressing yourself.

+<p id="exc"></p>

 #### Exclamation marks